vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 The aim of this specification is to set out how fees on Vega are set based on committed liquidity provider stake and prevailing open interest on the market leading to [target stake](../protocol/0041-TSTK-target_stake.md).
 Let us recall that liquidity providers can commit and withdraw stake by submitting / amending a special liquidity provider pegged order type [liquidity provider order spec](./0038-OLIQ-liquidity_provision_order_type.md).

 ## Definitions / Glossary of terms used
-- **Market value proxy window length `t_market_value_window_length`**: sets the length of the window over which we estimate the market value.
+- **Market value proxy window length `market.value.windowLength`**: sets the length of the window over which we estimate the market value.
 This is a network parameter.
 - **Target stake**: as defined in [target stake spec](./0041-TSTK-target_stake.md).
 The ideal amount of stake LPs would commit to a market.
 - `market.liquidityProvision.minLpStakeQuantumMultiple`: There is a network wide parameter specifying the minimum LP stake as the `quantum` specified per asset, see [asset framework spec](../protocol/0040-ASSF-asset_framework.md).